Download Careers360 App

 Protective Functions

-• The external genital organs act as a physical barrier to entry of the pathogen and hence protect against infections.
+• The external genital organs act as a physical barrier to the entry of the pathogen and hence protect against infections.

 Reproductive Functions

-Development Of Female External Genital Organs
+Development of Female External Genital Organs

-The development of these organs occurs initially during embryonic development but is completed at puberty
+The development of these organs occurs initially during embryonic development but is completed at puberty.

 Embryonic Development